OpenNebula/website/content/product/cluster_configuration/storage_system/overview.md

 ## How Should I Read This Chapter

-Before reading this Chapter make sure you are familiar with Node Deployment from the [Installation]({{% relref "../../../software/installation_process" %}}) guide.
+Before performing the operations outlined in this chapter, familiarize with Node Deployment from the [Installation]({{% relref "../../../software/installation_process" %}}) guide.

 After that, proceed with the specific Datastore documentation you might be interested in.